marcduiker/marcduiker.github.io/_posts/2016-12-03-blog-upgrade-excerpts-and-improving-performance.md

 I found that [CloudFlare](https://www.cloudflare.com/plans/) offers a free plan for personal websites so I signed up right away.
 I was quite surprised that this free plan still allows a great deal of configuration.
 A useful feature is the _developer mode_ which disables the caching temporarily so you can see your changes quickly.

-The YSlow score is now at 92 and Google PageSpeed is at 85 and I'm quite content with those.
+The YSlow score for this post is now at 92 and Google PageSpeed is at 85 and I'm quite content with those.